neubau-kompass-AG/doctrine-log-bundle/README.md

 ### Step 4: Configure entities you need to log

-Add `@Loggable` annotation in the entity you want to log changes.
+Add `#[Loggable]` attribute in the entity you want to log changes.
 By default strategy will be `include_all`, all properties changes will be logged.

 ```php
 // src/Entity/User.php